juhannam/gct634-ai613-2021/final/README.md

 ### 3. Meeting With the Professor
 Once you form a team and select a topic, make an appointment with Prof. Juhan Nam.
 We will have a concentrated meeting week on Nov 22-26 (Meeting time slots will be announced later).
-If you would like to meet the professor early, you can also request a meeting before the week.
+If you would like to meet the professor early, however, you can also request a meeting before the week.

 ### 4. Ask TAs
 Also, feel free to request a meeting with TAs to get help about your final project.